-Due to the proximity of the northern and western portions of the White Flint 2 Plan area to the 2010 White Flint Sector Plan area, the properties in the Executive Boulevard and the Rockville Pike-Montrose North Districts would benefit substantially from the new transportation infrastructure improvements recommended in the 2010 White Flint Sector Plan. including the Western Workaround and the second Metro station entrance.
-Balancing the considerations of equity and infrastructure benefits between these areas, this Plan recommends that properties in the northwestern portion of the Plan area contribute towards the implementation and funding of these infrastructure improvements.
-Therefore, the northwestern area of this Plan should have the same financing mechanism as the 2010 White Flint Sector Plan area.
-Subsequently, properties in the Executive Boulevard and Rockville Pike-Montrose North districts will have the same benefit of no LATR review for new developments.
+Due to the proximity of the northern and western portions of the White Flint 2 Plan area to the 2010 White Flint Sector Plan area, the Willco, Guardian, and a portion of the Wilgus (Parcels N174, N231, N208, and N279)

+properties in the Executive Boulevard and the Rockville Pike-Montrose North Districts would benefit substantially from the new transportation infrastructure improvements in the 2010 White Flint Sector Plan.
+Balancing the considerations of equity and infrastructure benefits between these properties, this Plan recommends that these three properties in the western portion of the Plan area contribute towards the implementation and funding of these infrastructure improvements.
+Consequently, the Willco and Guardian properties and a portion of the Wilgus property (Parcels N208, N279, N174, and N231) will have the same benefit of no LATR review for new developments.